Cray-HPE/docs-csm/troubleshooting/index.md

 ## Compute rolling upgrades

-CRUS is deprecated in CSM 1.2.0.
-It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.
+CRUS is deprecated in CSM 1.2.0 and it will be removed in CSM 1.6.0.
+It will be replaced with BOS V2, which will provide similar functionality.

 * [Nodes Failing to Upgrade in a CRUS Session](../operations/compute_rolling_upgrades/Troubleshoot_Nodes_Failing_to_Upgrade_in_a_CRUS_Session.md)
 * [Failed CRUS Session Because of Unmet Conditions](../operations/compute_rolling_upgrades/Troubleshoot_a_Failed_CRUS_Session_Due_to_Unmet_Conditions.md)